|

 • 2 Tablespoons orange juice

 The dough for these rolls can be made in a bread machine or using a stand mixer.
-(Recipe cards for both are below in this post.)
+The directions below walk you through how to make them using a stand mixer, and the recipe card includes instructions for both methods.

-To make them using a stand mixer, start by warming milk in a microwave at HIGH power for 40 seconds.
-Stir in 1 tablespoon of honey and yeast and let it sit for 5 – 10 minutes for the yeast to bloom.
+1. To make them using a stand mixer, start by warming milk in a microwave at HIGH power for 40 seconds.
+Stir in 1 tablespoon of honey and yeast, and let it sit for 5 – 10 minutes for the yeast to bloom.

-Place flour and salt in the mixer bowl.
-Add the yeast mixture, the remaining honey, 4 tablespoons butter, and egg.
-Using the dough hook attachment, mix at low speed until combined.
+2. Place flour and salt in the mixer bowl.
+Add the yeast mixture, the remaining honey, 4 tablespoons of butter, and the egg.
+Using the dough hook attachment, mix at a low speed until the ingredients are well combined.

-Increase the mixer to medium speed and knead for 3 to 5 minutes until the dough forms a ball and has become smooth and elastic.
+3. Increase the mixer speed to medium and knead for 3 to 5 minutes, until the dough forms a smooth, elastic ball.

-Cover with plastic wrap and place in a warm environment and allow the dough to rise until doubled in size.
+5. Cover with plastic wrap and place in a warm environment, and allow the dough to rise until doubled in size.

 Bowl of orange sugar.